SkygearIO/skygear-doc/content/ios/record.md

 2015-09-22 16:16:37.893 todoapp[89631:1349388] saved todo with recordID = <SKYRecordID: 0x7ff93ac37940; recordType = todo, recordName = 369067DC-BDBC-49D5-A6A2-D83061D83BFC>
 ```

 As you can see, the returned `SKYRecord` now has a `recordID`.
-The `recordID` property on your saved todo is an id which uniquely identifies the record in a database.
+The `recordID` property on your saved todo `SKYRecord` is a unique `recordID` which identifies the record in a database.

 With the `recordID` you can modify the record later on.
 Say if
 you have to mark this todo as done: